Ford Fusion (Americas): Consumer response

 According to Ford, consumer response to the 2006 Fusion had exceeded their expectations, with 30,000 sold during the first quarter of 2006.
 By October 2009, the Fusion became one of the top ten best-selling cars in the U.S. for the first time, as well as the best-selling car by a domestic automaker.

-For model year 2007, approximately 77% of Fusion sales were for the retail market, with 23% for the fleet market.
+For the 2007 model year, approximately 77% of Fusion sales were for the retail market, with 23% for the fleet market.
 This sales mix has contributed, in part, to the Fusion's relatively high residual value compared to the Taurus.

 Ford also sold the Fusion in Mexico and Brazil.
 In Brazil, it became the highest-selling car in its class in 2008.